Accounting system - What is an accounting system?

-"Do not go to bed before the debits equals the credits"
+'Do not go to bed before the debits equal the credits'

-Developments in computer technology and especially the introduction of the PC meant that it was possible for "ordinary people" to gain access to a definite system.
-That is an accounting system that does it all.
-From the first DOS-based accounting systems such as PcPlus to today's Internet-based accounting systems such as e-conomic using SaaS (or cloud computing) as a model for the distribution of accounting systems.
+In the 20th century, developments in computer technology and especially the introduction of the PC meant that it was possible for "ordinary people" to gain access to a definite system.
+That is: an accounting system that does it all.
+From the first DOS-based accounting systems such as PcPlus to today's Internet-based accounting systems such as e-conomic that use SaaS (or cloud computing), all serve as models for the distribution of accounting systems.